acao780/Making-Journey/journal-pages/week-07.md

 Of these three directions, the second option — the interactive tactile experience — offers the most natural evolution for my project.
 It builds on my existing strength rather than abandoning it, and it deepens the viewer's connection to the data without requiring a complete overhaul of my concept.

+## 1. Project Development & Skill Building

+Continue developing your project, building directly on the outcomes of today's Making Sprint and 'What if' Variations.
+As you work, address the technical skill gaps identified in your Week 6 roadmap.
+Document your learning alongside your making processes, including both textual and visual evidence.
+Reflect on what you tried, what you learnt, and how this has moved your project forward.

 ### Solid Food Plate Manufacturing Checklist (Mapping Rule: 50 kcal = 1 mm thickness)

 | Food Item | Food types | Calories (kcal) | Thickness of physical board | Energy contribution value (0-5) |